 Litter boxes and human fear

 Galaxy opens the chapter on litter box placement and use by describing a consultation in a house whose main living area had “one of the largest windows I’ve ever seen” — and the entire length of the drapes held stains from cat pee.
 The cats had peed a barrier between themselves and the territorial threat outside the window.
-I expected a happy ending – in which Galaxy suggests a solution, the homeowner tries it, and harmony is restored.
+We expected a happy ending – in which Galaxy suggests a solution, the homeowner tries it, and harmony is restored.

 Instead, litter box resentment held firm.
 Galaxy suggested moving litter boxes in front of the window.
 The woman refused.
 Galaxy left.
 End of story.